 Is DMD Hereditary?
-6 Things To Know About Genetic Testing
+6 Facts About Genetic Testing

-• Duchenne muscular dystrophy (DMD) is caused by genetic changes that are often, but not always, passed from parent to child.
+• Duchenne muscular dystrophy (DMD) is caused by genetic mutations (variations) that are often, but not always, passed from mother to child.

 • Genetic testing is usually necessary to diagnose DMD.

-• Genetic testing can help you understand whether certain treatments may be useful and provide information about whether family members also have DMD-causing genetic mutations.
+• Genetic testing can help you understand if certain treatments may be useful and provide information about whether family members also have DMD-causing genetic mutations.

-Duchenne muscular dystrophy is caused by a gene mutation (change) that affects how a person’s muscles work.
-The mutation is often hereditary, passed down from parent to child.
+Duchenne muscular dystrophy is the most common form of muscular dystrophy.
+It’s caused by a gene mutation that affects how a person’s heart and skeletal muscles work.
+According to Cleveland Clinic, the mutation is often hereditary, passed down from mother to child.
+Someone with a family history of DMD has a higher risk of developing it.
 However, the mutation can also occur randomly, and many children with DMD don’t have family members with the condition.

 Genetic testing is often part of the process of DMD diagnosis.
 These tests can determine whether a person has gene changes that could cause DMD for themselves, their children, or their grandchildren.